 You do not want to leave your family burdened under thousands of dollars of debt during this difficult time.
 Life insurance brings peace of mind, knowing that your family will be taken care of if something were to happen to you or your spouse.

 We talk to a lot of families who are buying life insurance AFTER they lost a family member.
 These applicants have seen how difficult it can be for someone to pass away without insurance in place.

 Don’t wait until the loss of a loved one to start shopping for your plan.
 It’s never too early to get started.

 Several factors go into the cost of your life insurance rates.

-Women have longer life expectancies, so with that, the average costs of life insurance for women tends to be lower than the costs for men.
+Women have longer life expectancies, so with that, the average costs of life insurance for women tend to be lower than the costs for men.

 What you do for a living can change your monthly premiums.
-A person that sits behind a desk will pay lower premiums than someone that has a high-risk job.
+A person who sits behind a desk will pay lower premiums than someone who has a high-risk job.

 The state that you live in will have an impact on your monthly premiums.
 For instance, Alaska has much higher annual rates than Montana.

 The type of policy you get will also drastically affect how much you pay for the insurance coverage.
-Obviously, the more coverage you buy the more you will pay every month.
-The price will also depend on if you get a whole life policy or a term policy.
-If you get a term policy, the price will depend on the length of the term, 10, 20, or 30 years.
+Obviously, the more coverage you buy, the more you will pay every month.
+The price will also depend on whether you get a whole-life policy or a term policy.
+If you get a term policy, the price will depend on the length of the term: 10, 20, or 30 years.

 Term Insurance is just a great way to protect yourself during the years when you will have major expenses such as a mortgage and kids.
 When you need a very large death benefit to protect the financial future of your loved ones, a term life insurance policy will help you save money over a permanent policy, but once the term period is over, you will have to purchase another policy that will have much higher rates.